Department of Military Science

-Adam Carollo, Training Officer.
+Adam Carollo, Captain, US Army, Training Officer.

 The UNC–Chapel Hill Army Reserve Officers Training Corps (ROTC) offers training to students in the principles of leadership.
 In academic and hands-on environments, students learn and utilize leadership skills in demand today in the private sector and in the military.
 Those who complete the course of instruction, and are otherwise eligible, can be commissioned as a second lieutenant in the United States Army.
 In seeking the scholar-athlete-leader student, the program offers a wide variety of leadership experiences, academic challenges, and unique learning opportunities not available in any other department.
 Qualified students may receive scholarships, opportunities for study abroad in military exchange programs, adventure training such as Airborne and Air Assault School, or other leadership intern programs.

 Students who successfully complete the program and meet Army requirements are commissioned in a branch within the active duty Army, Army National Guard, or Army Reserve.
 Those selected for active duty have guaranteed job placement, worldwide travel opportunities, and an average starting salary of approximately $42,000, of which approximately one-third is tax-free.
 Graduates can expect to be promoted to captain and have a salary of approximately $70,000 in their fourth year of service.
 There is a minimum three-year commitment in exchange for receiving a commission.
 Different options in the program have different minimum service requirements.